 MYTH – You can’t inherit or piggyback on another’s FICO scores.

 FACT – Yes, you can inherit or piggyback a family member with good FICO scores.
+This is known as an authorized user (AU).
 You can also inherit credit scores from a family member with bad credit so be aware.

 Background: There was a time, recent and short lived that this credit activity was banned by FICO.
 It did not take long for their scientists to invent a new scoring formula based on Inherited Credit.
 The reason this activity was banned was due to abuse.
 Greed driven individuals franchised their credit scores to strangers for predatory fees.
 This presented a problem for lenders.